JKLeckr/CupheadArchipelagoMod/BUILDING.md

 - [.NET SDK](https://dotnet.microsoft.com/en-us/download) 8 or greater.
 You need the `dotnet` program in your path.
 - [just](https://github.com/casey/just?tab=readme-ov-file#installation).
 You need the `just` program in your path.
 - [c-wspp websocket-sharp](https://github.com/black-sliver/c-wspp-websocket-sharp).
 Note that it must be the windows version (even on Wine/Proton).
 If you are running the macOS version, you have to build this yourself.
+- [c-wszig](https://github.com/black-sliver/c-wszig).
+This is a newer and better drop-in replacement for c-wspp.

 ### Notes